shoui520/shoui520.github.io/docs/routine.md

 - Start studying Japanese pronunciation and pitch accent with [this guide](https://docs.google.com/document/d/1ReBf08JFK4n0PXdOxThAfWuiK9UWVZEWWzeKSECWTQo)
 - Start reading longer texts such as visual novels.
 Participate in TheMoeWay Discord's VN club to hang out with other people doing the same.
 - Train your ability to recognize and read Japanese numbers, with this resource: [Practice Japanese Numbers](https://langpractice.com/japanese/).
-- Start a "mining" Anki deck sometime after you finish the Core deck.
+- Start a "mining" Anki deck sometime after you finish the Kaishi 1.5k deck.
 - Finish a visual novel in under 6 months after starting it.
 - Try using a monolingual dictionary after you finish a visual novel.
 - Increase your immersion hours.